-In resective surgery, the area of the brain causing the seizures is taken out.
-Sometimes, this is only a tiny piece of brain; other times, a larger part of the brain is removed.
+- In resective surgery, doctors take out the area of the brain causing the seizures.
+Sometimes, this is only a tiny piece of brain; other times, a larger part is removed.

-In corpus callostomy, the corpus callosum is cut.
-The corpus callosum is the connection between the two sides of the brain, which lets them communicate with each other.
+- In corpus callostomy, the corpus callosum (keh-LOW-sem) is cut.
+The corpus callosum is a bundle of nerve fibers that connects the two sides of the brain, letting them communicate with each other.
 If it's cut, a seizure that starts on one side of the brain can't spread to the other side.

 What Happens Before Epilepsy Surgery?